piczmar/refactoring-demo/README.md

  This is an example where having unit tests rocks, cause I will initially make a mistake when refactoring and test will catch it.

+ As we have added more tests for men and women cases we see that they are similar.
+ We could replace all of them with parametrized test.